Nilrudra1999/Understanding-DSA/notes/More_iterative_algorithms.md

 ## Function 01

-Let n represent the value of the number passed to the function<br>
+Let n represent the number passed to the function<br>
 Let S(n) represent the total number of operations done by the function given n<br>

 ```python